Explore as a

 Powering Potential is for you if:

-- you enjoy thinking outside the box and are able to problem solve.
+• you are creative and enjoy thinking outside of the box

-We are looking for emerging thinkers who will be tomorrow’s doers – the people who will be tasked with solving some of the biggest issues facing the world.
+We are looking for up to 60 emerging thinkers who will be future leaders – the people who will collaborate to find clever solutions to challenges.

-• All costs including travel, accommodation, food and activities are covered by the event.
+• All costs including accommodation, food, and activities are covered.

 What you will gain from attending Powering Potential

-• Meet and make friends with other like-minded tauira from all over Aotearoa.
+• Meet and make friends with other like-minded rangatahi.

-• Learn more about yourself and the way you think.
+• Learn more about yourself and the way you think and solve problems.

-• Improved skills such as leadership, time management, communicating, resilience, research, planning, teamwork, presentation skills.
+• Improve your skills such as leadership, communicating, research, planning, and teamwork.

 It goes without saying that the power of curiosity and questioning and the ability to answer our own questions are crucial skills, both in the sciences and in life in general.